 Head towards Ibiza town and you’ll come across plenty of cafes and restaurants, lockers and public toilets.

-On a clear day, you’ll be able to see Ibiza’s sister Island, Formentera in the distance.
+On a clear day, you’ll be able to see Ibiza’s sister Island, Formentera in the distance from the sand on Talamanca Beach..

 Head away from Ibiza Town and you’ll soon come across a rocky area with some fabulous views across the cliffs.
 Plus the cutest beach shack I’ve ever discovered!